 To track other social buttons on your Google Analytics accounts, including the Facebook-like button, you have the option to copy some custom codes and paste them on your website for a detailed report.

 v) Users Flow

 Coming last on the social section of the segment is the Users Flow Report.
 Here, you’ll be shown a detailed report of the path your visitors take after visiting your website.
 Which site do they frequent the most after landing on your website?

 The report can cover more than 10 interactions, depending on the number of pages your visitors disappear to after visiting your site.

 vi) Search Engine Optimisation

-Every time you click on any of the three reports lined up in the search engine optimisation section, including landing pages, Geographical Summary and Queries, you’ll be prompted to set a Webmaster Tools for data sharing.
+Every time you click on any of the three reports lined up in the search engine optimisation section, including landing pages, geographic summaries, and queries, you’ll be prompted to set a Webmaster Tools for data sharing.

 It’s a Wrap

-Google analytics is actually bigger than you know.
+Google Analytics is bigger than you know.
 You have no limit as to what you can use the tool to do.
-The Acquisition Reports section is just part of how crucial the tool actually proves to be.
+The Acquisition Reports section is just part of how crucial the tool proves to be.

 Use the tool to get your feet wet around the tool.
 But for further clarification and explanation of anything mentioned, feel free to make good use of MediaOne’s free SEO consultation service.